 - You’ll need cash to purchase your tickets; purchase a multiple entry ticket at 22o baht.

 - Take water with you!
 If you can freeze your water, even better!
 Outside every temple are slushie/smoothie/frappe drinks’ vendors.
 You will sweat bucket loads so drink water and replenish frequently.

 - Consider wearing long sleeves and a hat to protect yourself against the sun.

-If you fancy this day trip to Ayyuthaya, then you can book it here.
+If you fancy this day trip to Ayutthaya, then you can book it here.
 We had a brilliant time and I’m quite positive it is impossible to take a bad photo of Ayutthaya.

 See how easy it is to Pin this

-Add this to your pinterest board by using the image below.
+Add this post on visiting Ayyuthaya with Kids to your Pinterest board by using the image below.